-And Sho, the quest began with a first visit in to Downpatrick Head in June 2015 with Fionnuala Donnelly, John Mallon and Aidan McGinley in attendance for some nautical action.
-Prior to leaving Donegal I had made all my usual wind, weather and swell predictions based on local Donegal coastal knowledge and global synoptics.
-Alas downpatrick Head had a different idea and after a four hour drive from a flat calm north west Donegal sea the Mayo coast was bouncing at 8ft from the north west.
+And Sho, the quest began with a first visit into Downpatrick Head in June 2015 with Fionnuala Donnelly, John Mallon and Aidan McGinley in attendance for some nautical action.
+Prior to leaving Donegal, I had made all my usual wind, weather and swell predictions based on local Donegal coastal knowledge and global Synoptics.
+Alas, Downpatrick Head had a different idea and after a four-hour drive from a flat calm north-west Donegal sea, the Mayo coast was bouncing at 8ft from the north-west.
 This motion was crashing white in the amphitheatre around the stack, all we could do was sit on the clifftops and watch whilst Neptune battered the coast.
-After a good reccee of the area we headed to Sail Rock to play on Roaring Forties.
+After a good recce of the area, we headed to Sail Rock to play on Roaring Forties.

-My third visit to the head was a very brief outing, having been playing out for a week on Achill Island and was on my way home I stopped off for a sunrise visit.
-On this occasion I visited the cave under the head again and sat and watched the movement of the sea around the stack for two hours.
+My third visit to the head was a very brief outing, I had been playing out for a week on Achill Island and was on my way home I stopped off for a sunrise visit.
+On this occasion, I visited the cave under the head again and sat and watched the movement of the sea around the stack for two hours.
 I was now ready to climb Dún Briste all I needed was a suitably calm sea, good weather and a climbing partner.

 Having spent the month of August with a close eye on the online sea predictions for the north Mayo coast and with great assistance from locals Chris McDaid, David Horkins and Maria Tighe, the planets aligned for Saturday 27th and so we once more set sail for Downpatrick Head.